 Here, we can monitor D min across a range of c [5].
 We would expect that D.min declines slower after reaching an optimal c (see also example of function D.min).
-An alternativee way is to perform clustering with a range of cluster numbers and subsequently assess their biological relevance e.g. by GO analyses.
+An alternative way is to perform clustering with a range of cluster numbers and subsequently choose the optimal cluster number based on the assessment of their biological relevance e.g. by GO analyses.